chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-taylor-couette-flow-nitsche/2d-taylor-couette-flow-nitsche.rst

 Setting ``verbosity=verbose`` will print out the value of the torque calculated for each mesh.

-Simulation control and mesh refinement
+Simulation Control and Mesh Refinement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As stated above, this problem can either be solved using a uniform mesh refinement or using an adaptative mesh refinement